yukim/cassandra-cdc-example/README.md

 ## Running

-Make sure you are running Apache Cassandra with CDC enabled.
+Make sure you are running DSE with CDC enabled.
 See https://cassandra.apache.org/doc/latest/operating/cdc.html for enabling CDC.

-Upload the artifact `cassandra-cdc-json-VERSION.tar.gz` to you cassandra nodes, expand it to desired directory.
+Upload the artifact `cassandra-cdc-json-VERSION.tar.gz` to your DSE nodes, expand it to desired directory.
-Then run the following with user who is running Apache Cassandra.
+Then run the following with user who is running DataStax Enterprise.

 ```
 $ cd cassandra-cdc-json-VERSION
-$ bin/cassandra-cdc.sh
+$ bin/dse-cdc.sh
 ```

-The application should work if you install Apache Cassandra with package manager like `yum`, but if not, set `CASSANDRA_INCLUDE` environment variable that points to your Apache Cassandra installation's `cassandra.in.sh`.
+The application should work if you install DataStax Enterprise with package manager like `yum`, but if not, set `DSE_ENV` environment variable that points to your DataStax Enterprise installation's `dse-env.sh`.

 ```
-# CASSANDRA_INCLUDE=/path/to/cassandra/bin/cassandra.in.sh bin/cassandra-cdc.sh
+# DSE_ENV=$DSE_HOME/bin/dse-env.sh bin/dse-cdc.sh
 ```

 ## ChangeEvent